101Mobile-new

 Kathy Gannon

-Kathy Gannon serves as special regional correspondent for Pakistan and Afghanistan for The Associated Press.
+Kathy Gannon served as special regional correspondent for Pakistan and Afghanistan for The Associated Press.
 She has covered the region for the AP as a correspondent and bureau chief since 1988, a period that spans the withdrawal of Russian soldiers from Afghanistan, the assassination of Benazir Bhutto, the bitter Afghan civil war between Islamic factions and the rise and fall of the Taliban.
 Gannon was the only Western journalist allowed in Kabul by the Taliban in the weeks preceding the 2001 U.S.-British offensive in Afghanistan.
 In April 2014 Gannon was seriously wounded while covering preparations for Afghan national elections when an Afghan police officer opened fire on the car in which she was riding.
 Her colleague and close friend, AP photographer Anja Niedringhaus, was killed in the attack.
 A native of Timmins, Ontario, Canada, she was the city editor at the Kelowna Courier in British Columbia and worked at several Canadian newspapers before her career took her overseas.
 She has lived in Israel, Japan, Pakistan and Afghanistan.
 She is the recipient of numerous awards, including:

 • International Women’s Media Foundation Courage In Journalism Award